One Big Beautiful Bill Act

 What You Need to Know

-The new rules have limited legacy provisions that apply to some continuing students, but not all.
-Three years is the maximum timeframe for the legacy provisions, however, for many continuing students their timeframe will be shorter.
+The new rules have some limited legacy provisions that apply to some continuing students, but not all.
+Three years is the maximum timeframe for the legacy provisions, however, for many continuing students their timeframe is shorter.
 The legacy provision period is determined by the published full-time length of the student’s program minus the amount of time a student has already attended.
 The amount of time the student has already attended is based on the number of terms, not the number of credits taken.
 Once a student’s legacy provision timeframe expires, the new OBBBA rules apply.
-It is important to note that any break in enrollment (including a leave of absence) may cause a loss of eligibility for legacy provisions.
+It is important to note that any break in enrollment (including a Prescott College leave of absence) may cause a loss of eligibility for legacy provisions.
+Also, the limited legacy provisions do not apply to the rule regarding reducing a student’s annual limit if they are attending less than full time.
+This rule regarding less than full time loan reductions applies to any borrower for 2026-27 forward.

 Parent PLUS loans:

 There are new Parent PLUS loan limits: a $20,000 per year cap per dependent student and a $65,000 aggregate limit per dependent student (without regard to amounts forgiven, repaid, canceled, or discharged).
 These provisions are effective July 1, 2026.
-Parent PLUS loans are not subject to annual loan limit reduction based on students’ enrollment level.
+Parent PLUS loans are not subject to annual loan limit reduction based on students’ enrollment level, nor do Parent PLUS loans count toward a student’s lifetime borrowing limit discussed below.

 Undergraduate loan limits: